NHSDigital/record-a-vaccination-guidance/app/recording-a-vaccination.md

 This could be for the following reasons:

-* patient declines
+* the patient declines
-* it’s not appropriate to vaccinate the patient
+* it’s not appropriate to vaccinate on the day, for example, the patient is unwell
-* there’s a vaccine contraindication
+* there’s an increased risk for a serious adverse reaction (contraindication)

 ## Recording consent